 Bridging the divide: a strategic challenge for the left.

 How does this apply to Bristol?
 How does its leftwing move on from national defeat and appeal to both the young who made headlines burning police cars and bringing down statues, as well as the whiter, more socially conservative group?

 The answer is that the coalition must be built on those things that unite Bristol’s diverse working class.
 A dedicated activist base must be used to meet the demands of working people from all parts of the city.

 That is exactly what Bristol’s Acorn branch is doing.
 The community union has seen membership increase consistently, and Bristol is now one of Acorn’s largest branches.
 Though not officially a renters union, the ubiquity of poor quality, insecure and expensive private renting makes this issue its primary concern.
 And it has delivered: from resisting evictions to winning legal cases, Acorn has fought and won.
 But it does more than that – it also campaigns on social issues that everyone can get behind.
 Most recently, it occupied the city hall’s toilets, protesting against the council’s closure of public lavatories.

 Bristol’s reputation for radicalism is not for nothing – recent protests have captured a national mood of anger.
 The city is a beacon for the left in a country where the right is ruling and the far right is on the rise.
 But we must draw on the whole history of Bristol’s working-class struggle.
 We need to show that the fight for equality is not a zero-sum game and that racial equality doesn’t come at the cost of class struggles – they’re interrelated.
 Bristol needs to fight on all fronts – taking down slavers, resisting increased police powers, fighting for more secure housing and – indeed – demanding more toilets.

-Priyanka Raval is a freelance journalist based in Bristol, writing for The Bristol Cable.
+Priyanka Raval is a freelance journalist based in Bristol.